brianguenter/Julia-Programming-Workflow/Workflow.md

 ```

 ### Set `Julia:use an existing custom sysimage when starting the REPL`
 Some packages, such as Plots, take a long time to load.
 If your project uses several such packages the startup time for a new REPL session can easily be tens of seconds.

 You can precompile these packages into what is called a sysimage which loads more quickly.
 A custom sysimage can reduce startup time from tens of seconds to less than a second.
-If startup time is an issue, which it almost always is, then you should use a precompiled sysimages.
-This can be down with a script or, more conveniently, you can use the VSCode UI to do it interactively.
+If startup time is an issue for you, which it almost always is, then you should use a precompiled sysimage.

+Sometimes compiling a sysimage doesn't work.
+A fix that frequently works is to update all your packages.
+To update your packages type `]` at the `julia` command prompt to enter the package manager and type `update`.
+Then try running the sysimage task again.

-Compiling a sysimage mostly works.
-Some packages however, won't compile into a sysimage.
-For example, AbbreviatedStackTraces has a `precompile=false` directive which the package compiler can't handle. `Plots` can also be troublesome.
-You'll have to find the packages which are causing precompilation to fail and tell the package compiler not to include them in the sysimage.
+If updating your packages didn't fix the problem you may have a package that won't compile into a sysimage.
+For example, AbbreviatedStackTraces has a `precompile=false` directive which the package compiler can't handle.
+Other packages have more obscure failures.
+You'll have to look at the stack trace in the error message to find the packages which appear to be causing precompilation to fail and then set up package compilation to not include them in the sysimage.

-You do this by creating a `JuliaSysimage.toml` [file](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/) which tells VSCode which packages to exclude.
+You can tell VSCode which packages to exclude by creating a `JuliaSysimage.toml` [file](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/).
 See the link for detailed instructions.

 The contents of `JuliaSysimage.toml` will look like this:
 ```